 While eating well will support your body overall, maintaining healthy digestion is the key to gaining maximum energy and nutrition from the foods you eat.
 Some guidelines for supporting and maintaining healthy digestion are:

 - Chew every bite well.
 Eating mindfully also makes the process of eating more enjoyable, and helps your body extract maximum nutrition from the food you eat.
+Eating mindfully also helps prevent overeating, which can lead to stagnation in the body.

 - Do eat breakfast, and don’t skip meals.
 Eating regular meals will help prevent ‘crashing’ and also avoid the stress that snacking and irregular mealtimes can place on your digestive system.
 While there is evidence that occasionally skipping meals or practicing intermittent fasting can be beneficial for some people in some circumstances, the body and mind generally thrive on routines.